Maximizing Cyber Security Protects Client Confidentiality

 - 5.3 Non-lawyer Assistance – lawyers must ensure third parties working with the firm (including cloud services), as well as their own employees, are following reasonable security measures.

-Many states adopted the new language in full or in part.
-As more of the legal field becomes digitized, the changes in the rules will continue to reflect the demand for increased cyber security.
+Many states have adopted the new language in full or in part.
+As more of the legal field becomes digitized, the rules will continue to change to reflect the need for increased cyber security.